danielharrell/SumLect2015/Lost_Idea_LA.md

 learn behind that notorious Starbucks counter, where you’re at least getting paid.
 Or, for that matter, in kindergarten.

+But again, there *are* other reasons to worry that *we* might be lost once the idea of liberal is lost.
+And one way to frame them, for the rest of my discussion, is to ask this
+question: what else might we have forgotten, in forgetting the idea of a liberal art?
+One answer to this question, which we might keep in mind for the rest of my discussion, is that we have forgotten how to defend liberal education in a way that can be taken seriously, rather than just rhetorically.
+But there is another way to put this, in light of my account in Part One: which is that once we forget the idea of a liberal art, by making liberal education a matter of something other than content, we forget how to show that liberal education provides an answer to the question of what it means to be educated, even for those who give a different answer.
+We forget how to show that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+But there is a final formulation of the answer, which will be my suggestion at the end of Part Two: once we forget the idea of a liberal art, we forget what it means to be free.

-But here, Here, though, are some further reasons to worry that *we* might be lost once the idea of a liberal art is lost.
-One reason comes from the basic set of skills, again separated from subjects, that it is claimed a liberal education imparts.
-On the one hand, it is hard to deny that learning how to learn, along with how to read, write, speak, and think, are useful skills; and one might even grant their necessity for a life lived in freedom.
-On the other hand, it is hard to see how they belong to a liberal education rather than to any education, until it is said just what is learned, or read, or written, or spoken, or thought, to locate these skills in a liberal education alone.
-But to say this much is just what defenses of liberal education refuse to say, in wanting to claim that the skills in question can be applied to anything.
-And the more indispensable the skills imparted by a liberal education sound, the harder it is to conceive them as liberal rather than remedial.
+To begin to see all this, I want to return to the basic set of skills, again separated from subjects, that it is claimed a liberal education imparts.
+There is no doubt that learning how to learn, along with how to read, write, speak, and think, are useful skills; and one might even grant their necessity for a life lived in freedom.
+But it is hard to see how these skills belong to a liberal education rather than to any education.
+And the more indispensable these skills sound, the harder it is to conceive them as liberal rather than remedial.
 Shouldn't we already know how to learn, and read, write, speak, and think, before we go to college?

 There are, of course, ways to specify such skills, but they reflect another aspect of the problem.
 To recall St. John's way of doing this, in a liberal education you learn how to speak articulately, read attentively, reason effectively, think creatively.
-But should we then believe that you will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
+But are we we then to believe that you will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
 The implication can seem not just incredible, but insulting; and it risks the very elitism that made sense of losing the idea of a liberal art as this was traditionally conceived.
 Or perhaps nothing is meant